How to slugify a string in JavaScript

 • It consists of lowercase alphanumeric characters (a-z, 0-9) and hyphens (-).

-• It does not contain any spaces or other special characters.
+• It does not contain any spaces, special characters, or accented characters.

 • It accurately and concisely describes the content of the resource it identifies.